binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Process

 There is a danger of implementing too many manual processes which slows down development more than necessary.
 The way the process is implemented will have a lot to do with its level of success.
-For example automating as much as possible, so developers don't have to think about too much, is going to make them more productive, focused and [happier](https://en.wikipedia.org/wiki/Kaizen) developers.
+For example automating as much as possible, so developers don't have to think about too much, is going to make them more productive, focussed and [happier](https://en.wikipedia.org/wiki/Kaizen) developers.

 For example, when a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item, not necessarily planned at the beginning of the Sprint.
 When programmers have to context switch while a legal review and/or manual code review takes place, this can cause friction and reduce the teams performance even though it may be out of their hands.
 In this case, the Development Team really needs a dedicated resource to perform the legal review.
 The manual review could be done by another team member or even themselves with perhaps another team member having a quicker review after the fact.
 These sorts of decisions need to be made by the Development Team, not mandated by someone outside of the team that doesn't have skin in the game or does not have the localised understanding that the people working on the project do.